THIS DATE IN HISTORY: Nov. 4

 Gretzky and Dionne enter the New York Rangers' game against the Edmonton Oilers with 998 assists each.
 But Gretzky gets to the milestone with two assists (in addition to a hat trick) in Edmonton's 7-2 victory at Northlands Coliseum.
-He gets his 1,000th assist in his 645th NHL game.
+Assist No. 1,000 comes in his 645th NHL game.

 Dionne has one assist, his 999th.
 He gets No. 1,000 three nights later against his former team, the Los Angeles Kings.

 Video: Wayne Gretzky all-time leader in goals, points

 1962: Bill Gadsby, playing his 17th NHL season, becomes the first defenseman in League history to have 500 points in his career.
-The milestone comes on a third-period assist in the Detroit Red Wings' 3-1 victory against the visiting Chicago Blackhawks.
+The milestone comes when he's credited with a third-period assist in the Detroit Red Wings' 3-1 victory against the Chicago Blackhawks at Olympia Stadium.

-1977: Rangers center Phil Esposito becomes the third player in NHL history to score 600 goals.
-He joins Gordie Howe and Bobby Hull when he scores a power-play goal during the first period of a 5-1 victory against the Vancouver Canucks at Pacific Coliseum.
+1977: Phil Esposito becomes the third player in NHL history to score 600 goals.
+He joins Gordie Howe and Bobby Hull when he scores a power-play goal during the first period of the New York Rangers' 5-1 victory against the Vancouver Canucks at Pacific Coliseum.

-1998: Goalie Mike Vernon makes 21 saves to help the San Jose Sharks defeat the visiting Dallas Stars 4-0.
+1998: Mike Vernon makes 21 saves to help the San Jose Sharks defeat the visiting Dallas Stars 4-0.
 The Sharks score their four goals on nine shots, the fewest by a winning team since shots on goal become a statistic in the 1955-56 season.

 2003: Mark Messier becomes the No. 2 scorer in NHL history by scoring two goals in the Rangers' 3-0 victory against the Stars at Madison Square Garden.
 Messier (1,851 points) passes Howe and moves into second place behind Gretzky.

 Video: Mark Messier was one of NHL's greatest leaders

 2016: The Columbus Blue Jackets hit double figures in goals for the first time since joining the NHL in 2000 when they defeat the Montreal Canadiens 10-0 at Nationwide Arena.
 Cam Atkinson, Nick Foligno and Scott Hartnell each score twice for Columbus.
 The Canadiens lose 10-0 for the fourth time in their history and tie their largest margin of defeat.